kman0001/tubesync-plex/README.md

 This repository is a **personal fork** of [tgouverneur/tubesync-plex](https://github.com/tgouverneur/tubesync-plex) and has been updated for **personal use**.

 ## Key Changes in this Fork

-- Simplified default log output.
+* Simplified default log output.
-- Added `-d / --detail` option for detailed metadata updates.
+* Added `-d / --detail` option for detailed metadata updates.
-- Added `subtitles` option to automatically extract and upload embedded subtitles to Plex.
+* Added `subtitles` option to automatically extract and upload embedded subtitles to Plex.
-- Disallow simultaneous use of `-s / --silent` and `-d / --detail` options.
+* Disallow simultaneous use of `-s / --silent` and `-d / --detail` options.
-- Handles multiple subtitle tracks and automatically maps language codes to Plex-compatible ISO 639-1 codes.
+* Handles multiple subtitle tracks and automatically maps language codes to Plex-compatible ISO 639-1 codes.
-- Fully handles extraction failures: PGS/VobSub or other non-text subtitle tracks are safely ignored with warnings.
+* Fully handles extraction failures: PGS/VobSub or other non-text subtitle tracks are safely ignored with warnings.
-- Ensures all NFO updates are performed for all supported video files, even if `subtitles=false`.
+* Ensures all NFO updates are performed for all supported video files, even if `subtitles=false`.
-- Added Batch JSON to NFO Converter for `info.json` to `.nfo` conversion.
+* Added Batch JSON to NFO Converter for `info.json` to `.nfo` conversion.
+* Automatically creates `config.json` if missing and exits with an instruction message.
+* ThreadPool support for stable Plex API calls.
+* Updated with English comments and messages for easier readability.

 > ⚠️ **Note:** This fork is maintained for personal purposes and may differ from the original repository.